New treatments can clear hepatitis C at every stage. Of course, the disease causes damage over time, so it's best treat

 Hepatitis C genotypes 1, 2 and 3 are the most common genotypes found in the U.S.

 In the past, treatment with interferon and ribavirin was most effective in patients with genotype 2 and 3.
-But thanks to the development of new drugs, treatment success has increased dramatically for those with genotype 1.
+But thanks to the development of new direct antiviral drugs or DAAs, treatment success has increased dramatically for all genotypes.

 Factors That Affect Treatment

 In addition to genotype, several factors impact the success of treatment and should be considered.

 Treatment success is more likely if you: